rack/rack-attack/README.md

 ### About Tracks

 `Rack::Attack.track` doesn't affect request processing.
 Tracks are an easy way to log and measure requests matching arbitrary attributes.

-## Testing

-A note on developing and testing apps using Rack::Attack - if you are using throttling in particular, you will need to enable the cache in your development environment.
-See [Caching with Rails](http://guides.rubyonrails.org/caching_with_rails.html) for more on how to do this.

 ## Performance